 If you can’t identify things like poison sumac, poison oak or other common poisonous plants you could run into serious problems during your camping trip.
 An accidental brush against poison oak could leave you with a terrible and uncomfortable rash.

 Get a plant identification guide (you can find them online or in many stores) and use it to search around your campsite for any dangers.
-Many campsites will also tell you and or send you a slip on all the poisonous plants in their area.
+Many campsites will also tell you and or send you information about all the poisonous plants in their area.

 - Not Making a List